yurt-page/cgi-oauth/README.md

 * The `jwt-decode-*-openssl.sh` scripts use just plain `openssl` utility and can work only with Google.

 So in short for OpenWrt device use `jwt-decode-jshn-jose.sh` and for Ubuntu,Termux use `jwt-decode-jq-jose.sh`.
-For the OpenWrt tiny 4mb devices you can't install the OpenSSL so use only `code` flow and `jwt-decode.sh` but install `coreutils-base64`.
+For the OpenWrt tiny 4mb devices you can't install the OpenSSL so use only `code` flow and `jwt-decode.sh`.
+But you must install `base64` from `coreutils-base64` or enable it in BusyBox compile.

 ## Installation on OpenWrt
 Copy the `jwt-decode-openwrt/files` into OpenWrt root `/` and restart `rpcd` daemon: